 This cotton crochet granny square pattern begins with a flower at the center.
-There's a circle crochet around the flower, made with a variety of basic stitches.
+There's circle crochet around the flower, made with a variety of basic stitches.
 Then you square off the whole thing.
-It goes from circle to square in just a couple of rounds.Continue to 13 of 15 below.
+It goes from circle to square in just a couple of rounds.

 A crochet square doesn't have to be large to make a big impact.
 This small square has puff stitches that are offset by openwork spaces.
-It works particularly well as a coaster.
+It works particularly well as a coaster.Continue to 13 of 14 below.

 One way to easily get something unique in crochet is to change to a different technique.
 There aren't many attempts to crochet squares in the round using broomstick lace.
 However, as you can see, the result is a beautiful, openwork, textured granny square pattern.

-Tunisian crochet is another technique to try if you want to get a different style of granny square.
+Tunisian crochet is another technique to try if you want to get a different style of a granny square.
 This one is built like a pinwheel.
 The center square pattern is free.
 If you also want to learn how to add the border rows, then you can purchase that part of the pattern.